 With World Milk Day upon us, Lion Dairy & Drinks (LDD) wants to remind all Australians of the natural goodness of milk while they enjoy their morning coffee.
-Nine out of 10 Australians currently don’t consume their recommended serves of dairy as shown by the Australian Health Survey.
+Nine out of 10 Australians currently don’t consume their recommended serves of dairy or alternatives as shown by the Australian Health Survey.

 LDD has released a study today showing that three in five people admit they are ‘udderly’ confused about the conflicting dietary information about milk and dairy.
 So, with almost a quarter (21%) of women and 15% of men admitting that their main source of daily dairy is derived from coffee with milk alone there is a great opportunity for all Aussies to reawaken their consumption of milk and dairy products.